Earth Station & Terminal Design, Implementation, Operation and Maintenance for Satellite Communications

 Attendees will receive a copy of Mr. Elbert's textbook The Satellite Communication Ground Segment and Earth Station Handbook, 2nd ed, Artech House, 2014.

-InstructorBruce R. Elbert, MS (EE), MBA, Adjunct Professor (ret), College of Engineering, University of Wisconsin, Madison.
-Mr. Elbert is a recognized satellite communications expert and has been involved in the satellite and telecommunications industries for over 40 years.
-He founded Application Technology Strategy, LLC, to assist major private and public sector organizations that develop and operate cutting-edge networks using satellite and other wireless technologies During 25 years with Hughes Electronics, he directed the design of several major satellite projects, including Palapa A, Indonesia’s original satellite system; the Galaxy follow-on; and the development of the first GEO mobile satellite system capable of serving handheld user terminals.
+InstructorBruce R. Elbert, MS (EE), MBA, is president of an independent satellite communications consulting firm.
+He is a recognized satellite communications expert and has been involved in the satellite and telecommunications industries for over 40 years.
+He founded ATSI to assist major private and public sector organizations that develop and operate digital video and broadband networks using satellite technologies and interactive services.
+During 25 years with Hughes Electronics, he directed the design of several major satellite projects, including Palapa A, Indonesia’s original satellite system; the Galaxy follow-on system; and the development of the first GEO mobile satellite system capable of serving handheld user terminals.
 Mr. Elbert was also ground segment manager for the Hughes system, which included eight teleports and 3 VSAT hubs.
 He served in the US Army Signal Corps as a radio communications officer and instructor.
 By considering the technical, business, and operational aspects of satellite systems, Mr. Elbert has contributed to the operational and economic success of leading organizations in the field.
-He has written nine books on telecommunications and IT.
+He has written seven books on telecommunications and IT, including Introduction to Satellite Communication, Third Edition (Artech House, 2008).
+The Satellite Communication Applications Handbook, Second Edition (Artech House, 2004); The Satellite Communication Ground Segment and Earth Station Handbook (Artech House, 2001), the course text.

 Contact this instructor (please mention course name in the subject line)